I liked it, but not as much as I thought I might.

 Though the libertarian ideas are embedded in the story, it’s hard to just imagine this society not becoming a new dictatorship.

-Given that the contemporary libertarian movement places such deep emphasis on philosophical arguments around morality and specifically around non-aggression, it strains the imagination that this society would avoid any tendency towards collectivism.
+Given that the contemporary libertarian movement places such deep emphasis on philosophical arguments around morality, specifically non-aggression, it strains the imagination that this society would avoid any tendency towards collectivism.

 If Earth had gotten to the point where it depended on a lunar penal colony for food, then affairs have taken a turn for the worse in terms of humanity’s subjugation to government authority.